-- A company can incentivise staff through tax advantaged share options issued under the Enterprise Management Incentives scheme.
+- Certain companies can incentivise staff through tax advantaged share options issued under the Enterprise Management Incentives scheme.

 - Employees may, with adequate safeguards, be offered an opportunity to buy their own stake in the business, reflecting their commitment and importance to the company.

 - The liability of executors acting for deceased shareholders, or of trustees, is clearly defined.

 - Formation of a company incurs legal and administrative costs, which may include new accounting records and possibly systems, new PAYE system, new business tax reference, new VAT registration, requirement to file a corporation tax return, new stationery etc.

 - Customers, suppliers and service providers must be informed of a change to limited company status.

 - The tax position arising on the incorporation of an existing business needs careful analysis.
 It may be possible to defer capitals gains tax on the transfer of goodwill etc, but the timing and effect of cessation on income tax must be closely planned.